pippim/pippim.github.io/about.md

 ## Why was Pippim created?

-Pippim was created to make it easier to list the free software created on AskUbuntu.com and Github.com.
+Pippim was created to make it easier to list the free software created on [AskUbuntu](www.askubuntu.com) and [Github](www.github.com).
+Pippim Answers (and a small percentage of questions) ahve over **51 million** views as of November 8, 2021.
+With over 2,000 answers, managing them on a Pippim website just makes sense.

 ## How was Pippim created?